Kiwis Doin' Dylan - Part II

 released on single Zodiac Z/1355

 this Auckland based pop group performed many Dylan songs and also songs by The Band.
 They produced two singles, but this is the only one with a Dylan track.
 At the time the group included Chris Seresin, Chaz Burke-Kennedy, George Barris and Tony Walton.
+Extensive information on this group is at Bruce Sergent's excellent website of New Zealand music of the 60s and 70s - see Fresh Air.

 - The Hi-Revving Tongues